aaryan-purohit/message-broadcast-redis-pub-sub/README.md

 The system is implemented in **Go**, with:
 - Clean separation between transport, routing, and business logic
 - Structured event messages
-- Asynchronous processing with worker pools (Phase 5)
+- Asynchronous processing with worker pools

 Redis infrastructure is provisioned using **Terraform (IaC)** for consistent setup.